lqc/thinkcspy/source/pygame.rst

         An active agent or element in a game, with its own state, position and behaviour.

     surface
         This is PyGame's term for what the Turtle module calls a *canvas*.
-A surface allows drawing and displaying of shapes and images.
+A surface is a rectangle of pixels used for displaying shapes and images.

 Exercises